WandaVision: Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The series' first special, "The Making of WandaVision", explores the making of the series, with Schaeffer, Shakman, Olsen, Bettany, Rupp, Hahn, Parris, Park, Dennings, Peters, and others discussing the classic sitcoms that inspired the series, how the crew emulated the production processes of early sitcoms, and the experience of filming in front of a live studio audience.
 The special was released on Disney+ on March 12, 2021, and was included as part of the series' home media release on November 28, 2023.

 Future

 Continuation

 In January 2021, Schaeffer said she was unable to talk about any potential plans for a second season, but said the series would feel complete.
 Shakman said there were no plans for a second season and one would only be made if a specific story came about that would warrant it.
 In June 2021, Olsen said WandaVision was a limited series.

 Feige did not rule out a second season, but said one was not planned and WandaVisions story would instead be continued in the film Doctor Strange in the Multiverse of Madness, among other places: Parris reprised her role as Rambeau in the film The Marvels (2023), the sequel to Captain Marvel, which was co-written by WandaVision writer Megan McDonnell.

 Spin-offs

 WandaVision serves as the start of a trilogy of series that includes Agatha All Along and VisionQuest.
+Winderbaum said the trilogy was about parenthood, with Agatha All Along dealing with themes of motherhood and VisionQuest dealing with themes of fatherhood.